Catholic Dog Tag

 The Sacred Heart Medal

-During the 1600s Our Lord appears to Saint Margaret Mary Alocoque.
+During the 1600s Our Lord appeared to Saint Margaret Mary Alocoque.
 In His visits He made twelve promises to those who devote themselves to His Sacred Heart.
-The promises include special graces, pease, and blessings.
+The promises include special graces, peace, and blessings.
 This medal is also called a “Scapular Medal” when the image of Our Lady of Mt.
 Carmel is on the reverse.